wp-plugins/hcard-widget/trunk/readme.txt

 License: GPLv3
 License URI: http://opensource.org/licenses/gpl-3.0.html

-This plugin creates a new widget that outputs contact information (URL, address, email, phone) according to the hCard microformat standard and Schema.org
+This plugin creates a new widget that outputs contact information (URL, address, email, phone) according to Schema.org and hCard microformat.

-==Description==
+== Description ==
 This plugin creates a new widget that outputs contact information (URL, address, email, phone) according to the hCard microformat standard and Schema.org
 In addition, each field can be assigned a unique CSS class for styling.